Technopy311/Nasa-APOD-utility/README.md

 # NASA APOD Utility

-## This python3 script has been made only for fun and for killing time during quarantine time and it's not official by NASA.
+## This python3 script has been made only for fun and for killing time during lockdown time and it's not official by NASA.

 ***